 - The most attractive residents of the South Georgia are King penguins with their orange-yellow crowns.
 The total number of King penguins is around 400,000 breeding pairs.

-More informative presentations are in store today, as you head northeast toward South Georgia.
+More informative presentations are in store today, as you head toward the South Shetland Islands and Antarctic Peninsula.